better-internet/radworks-grants/docs/blog/mirror_intro.md

 We are breaking ground to plant the first seeds of what is sure to grow into a new model for funding open source.

-With six months and a $1,000,000 budget, the Radicle Grants Program will be funding contributions that improve the Radicle ecosystem.
+With six months and a $1,000,000 budget, the Radicle Grants Program will be funding contributions that improve the Radicle ecosystem, and in turn, improve

 In essence: funding open source to empower open source.